Americans are currently missing out on $58 billion owed to them, and some are getting what’s rightfully theirs.

 Class action lawsuit: If a product or business you used was hit with a class action lawsuit, you might be eligible to collect a settlement.
-Search the Consumer Action Class Action database or the Class Action Rebates site.
+Search the Consumer Action Class Action database.
 Look for suits that apply to you, and follow the directions to claim the payment you’re owed.

 HOW TO CLAIM YOUR MISSING MONEY